 The Soviet Union's Sputnik 1: The dawn of artificial satellites

-The first ever man-made object to be in space was Sputnik 1 which was successfully launched on October 4 1957.
-It remained in Earth’s orbit until January 4 1958 when it fell into the atmosphere and burned up.
-The sphere that you can see in the image was made of aluminum alloy and had the purpose of testing how to place an artificial satellite into orbit, measure the density of the atmosphere, test radio methods, find the effects of radio propagation in the atmosphere and test the pressurization principles used on satellites.
-The sphere was filled with pressurized nitrogen which was an opportunity to detect meteoroids since any collision would cause losses in the internal pressure.
-However, no such events occurred.
+sphere that you can see in the image was made of aluminum alloy and had the purpose of testing how to place an artificial satellite into orbit, measure the density of the atmosphere, test radio methods, find the effects of radio propagation in the atmosphere and test the pressurization

 Vocabubbleary: Radio propagation is the behaviour of radio waves as they travel from one point to another in an atmosphere or a vacuum.

-Before we move on, let’s discuss what a satellite really is.
+satellite really is.
 So, a satellite is a body that orbits a different celestial body and they can be either natural or man-made.
 Examples of natural satellites are the Earth and the moon.
 This is because the moon orbits Earth and Earth orbits the Sun!
 A man-made satellite, however, is a machine that is launched and orbits a body in space.
 This includes the Hubble Space Telescope and the Sputnik, as we just discussed.

 The Vostok: Bringing man to space

-The first spacecraft that has ever brought man to space was the Vostok 1 in 1961 and Yuri Gagarin was the person inside the capsule.
+Vostok 1 in 1961 and Yuri Gagarin was the person inside the capsule.
 The controls of the mission were done from Earth since there were concerns that the effects of weightlessness on his body could affect his ability to do this task.
 Vostok made one orbit around Earth before it re-entered into the atmosphere and Yuri was ejected from the capsule to land on Earth with a parachute.

 Americans also helped to build spacecraft to carry people into space and bring them back safely.
 There was Mercury which was able to accommodate one astronaut and it was used in multiple manned flights.
 The first American flight around the orbit was performed by astronaut John Glenn, part of Project Mercury in 1962.
 Later on, the Gemini capsule was also designed to hold two astronauts and had better autonomy to travel longer in space.
 This allowed the effects of weightlessness on humans to be studied and rendezvous between two vehicles in space to be tested.